boucadair/ipfix-tcpoptions-and-v6eh/draft-boucadair-opsawg-ipfix-tcpo-v6eh.md

 # ipv6ExtensionHeadersFull Information Element

-This document requests IANA to add this new IPFIX IE to the IPFIX regisry:
+This document requests IANA to add this new IPFIX IE to the IPFIX registry:

    *  Name: ipv6ExtensionHeadersFull
    *  ElementID: TBD1